 10. GIFS/IMAGES AS REWARDS

 Sometimes I’ll show students images or gifs relating to the lesson, or just something fun, like people dancing.
 Or, if I know they’re interested in a certain topic, like transformers or Hello Kitty, I’ll show them images of that.

 My older students LOVE Tic Tac Toe.
-I used to draw it on my whiteboard and have a student make a move throughout the class, but now I just use the last blank slide and draw it there and play a few games at the end.
+I used to draw it on my whiteboard and have a student make a move throughout the class, but now I just use the last blank slide and draw it there and play a few games in the middle of class, and again at the end.
 Much easier!

 If you don’t want to make your own, you can always check out See Nic Wander’s Teach & Wander Shop.
 She sells really beautiful printable rewards!